samueleresca/deequ.net/README.md

 The following example implements a set of checks on some records and it submits the execution using the `spark-submit` command.

-- Use the `dotnet` CLI to create a console application.
+- Use the `dotnet` CLI to create a console application:

    ```shell
    dotnet new console -o DeequExample
    ```
 - Install `Microsoft.Spark` and the `deequ` Nuget packages into the project:

     ```shell
     cd DeequExample